-In addition to these company-wide professional development activities, Arcutis is also a corporate sponsor of the Healthcare Businesswomen's Association (HBA).
-We encourage and sponsor participation in the HBA, #lamRemarkable, and the HCL Technologies' Women Lead mentoring program.
+In addition to these company-wide professional development activities, Arcutis is also a corporate sponsor of the Healthcare Businesswomen's Association ("HBA") and Women in Bio.
+We encourage and sponsor participation in the HBA, #IamRemarkable, and the HCL Technologies' Women Lead mentoring program.